PRIVACY POLICY

 Use of Google Analytics

 Google Analytics uses cookies that enable an analysis of your use of the website.
 The information generated by the cookies about your use of our website (including your IP address, which is, however, anonymized using the anonymizeIp() method so that it can no longer be assigned to a connection) is transmitted to a Google server in the USA and stored there.
 Google will use this information for the purpose of evaluating your use of the website, compiling reports on website activity for website operators and providing other services relating to website activity and internet usage.
 Google may also transfer this information to third parties where required to do so by law, or where such third parties process the information on Google’s behalf.
-Google may combine your IP address with other data held by Google.
+Google may associate your IP address with other data held by Google.

 3. Data processing operations for marketing purposes